 As the name implies, impulse control refers to the ability to resist the urge or impulse to perform an action or behavior.
-Impulse and self control are very similar, but as trainers we use the term “impulse control” much more frequently because of it’s specificity as it relates to a dog’s brain and psychology.
-I will lay out two examples for you.
-The first is an example of poor impulse control and the second is an example of well-developed impulse control: Example 1—Dog with poor impulse control: Jeffrey, an 11 month old terrier mix sits at a patio with his owner.
+Impulse and self-control are very similar, but as trainers, we use the term “impulse control” much more frequently because of it’s specificity as it relates to a dog’s brain and psychology.
+I will layout two examples for you.
+The first is an example of poor impulse control and the second is an example of well-developed impulse control: Example 1—Dog with poor impulse control: Jeffrey, an 11-month-old terrier mix sits at a patio with his owner.
 After spending a few weeks in a group dog training class, Jeffrey has learned for the most part to greet other dogs calmly.
-A man runs by with his dog and Jeffrey leaps up from his sit, barking and lunging towards the runner.
+A man runs by with his dog and Jeffrey leaps up from his seat, barking and lunging towards the runner.
 The owner is not able to redirect him, feeling helpless and embarrassed.
 This is an example of a lack of impulse control on the part of Jeffrey, which is actually fairly common for his age.
 Adolescents tend to have a harder time with consistent impulse control, which I will get into later on.
-Example 2—Dog with good impulse control: Arya, a 5 year old dachshund sleeps soundly in her dog bed at a family gathering.
+Example 2—Dog with good impulse control: Arya, a 5-year-old dachshund sleeps soundly in her dog bed at a family gathering.
 Arya is a bit uncomfortable with young children, having missed socialization with them in her younger years.
 Three children suddenly start wrestling a few feet away and Arya wakes up from her slumber to the shrieking and bounding of the children.
 She is noticeably uncomfortable, but she looks at her owner, who reassures her.
 Arya moves to a new location and settles back into her nap.
 This is an excellent example of a dog with good impulse control.
 Even though she isn’t very comfortable around fast-moving children, she resisted the urge to bark, lunge, or bite, and instead pauses to consider her other options.
 The dog chooses to check in with her owner and then move farther from the commotion.

 Why should my dog have good impulse control?